-- 1 Mass values are to be calculated and reported using the following formulas: 1) Mass in kilograms per day = 3.785 x flow in MGD x concentration in mg/L, and 2) mass in grams per day = 3.785 x flow in MGD x concentration in μg/L. - 2 Testing must coincide with the Whole Effluent Toxicity Test (WET) samples, if any, taken during that monitoring period as per Part I.C, Table 3 of the permit.
+- 1 Mass values are to be calculated and reported using the following formulas: 1) Mass in kilograms per day = $3.785 \times 100 \times 1$ - 2 Testing must coincide with the Whole Effluent Toxicity Test (WET) samples, if any, taken during that monitoring period as per Part I.C, Table 3 of the permit.
 See Part IV of the permit. - 3 If discharge is infrequent, see Part I.D for minimum effluent characterization monitoring requirements - 4 Monitoring and reporting required.
-No limit set at this time.
-In addition to the average and maximum flows reported on the Discharge Monitoring forms, daily discharge flow shall be recorded on the Discharge Flow Record provided in Appendix B. See Part II.B for reporting requirements. - 5 For the purposes of this permit, an "8-hour composite" sample has been defined as a flow-proportioned mixture of not less than three discrete samples (aliquots) obtained at equal time intervals during a 24-hour period.
+No limit set at this time. - For the purposes of this permit, a "24-hour composite" sample has been defined as a flow-proportioned mixture of not less than three discrete samples (aliquots) obtained at equal time intervals during a 24-hour period.
 The volume of each aliquot shall be directly proportional to the discharge flow rate at the time of sampling. - 6 Both the influent and the effluent shall be monitored. - 7 cfu = colony forming units; "most probable number" (mpn) is considered equivalent for reporting purposes.
 The monthly average for E. coli is calculated as a geometric mean.
 A minimum of 4 samples are required in order to report a geometric mean.
 See the definition for "Monthly or Weekly Average Concentration Limit" in Appendix A. - 8 Sample when chlorine or bromine compounds are used for disinfection.
-See Part II.A.5 for specific monitoring requirements for chlorine. - 9 pH, temperature, and TRC must be measured at the time of sampling and do not require use of a certified laboratory.
-Measurements must be obtained in accordance with the applicable method and must meet all method quality assurance/quality control requirements to be considered valid data. - 10 Limits listed are based on the maximum allowable effluent water hardness value of 400 mg/L as CaCO3.
-The effluent must be tested for hardness at the same time that these metals samples are taken.
-Please see the hardness definition in Appendix A, Part B. - 11 All metals effluent limits are for total recoverable metals, except for chromium VI, for which the limits listed are dissolved. - 12 The ammonia limit is dependent on pH and temperature.
-In addition to reporting the ammonia values on the DMRs, the ammonia data log shall also be completed including values of pH and temperature at the time the ammonia sample is taken.
-See Part II.B of the permit. - 13 The Ammonia Impact Ratio (AIR) is calculated as the ratio of the reported effluent ammonia concentration and the calculated ammonia standard as determined by comparing concurrent measurement of the effluent pH and temperature with the values in the ammonia criteria table in Appendix C. In addition to reporting the AIRs on the DMRs, the ammonia data log in Appendix C shall also be completed.
-See Part II.B of the permit. - 14 If total chromium exceeds 8 μg/L, the permittee must conduct sampling for chromium VI for the remainder of the permit.
-Otherwise, monitoring for chromium III and/or chromium VI is not required.
+See Part II.A.6 for specific monitoring requirements for chlorine. - 9 pH, temperature, and TRC must be measured at the time of sampling and do not require use of a certified laboratory.
+Measurements must be obtained in accordance with the applicable method and must meet all method quality assurance/quality control requirements to be considered valid data. - The ammonia limits are dependent on pH and temperature.
+In addition to reporting the ammonia values on the DMRs, the ammonia data log shall also be completed including values of the effluent pH and temperature at the time the ammonia sample is taken.
+See Part II.B of the permit. - 11 The Ammonia Impact Ratio (AIR) is calculated as the ratio of the reported effluent ammonia concentration and the calculated ammonia standard as determined by comparing concurrent measurement of the effluent pH and temperature with the values in the ammonia criteria table in Appendix B. In addition to reporting the AIRs on the DMRs, the ammonia data log in Appendix C shall also be completed.
+See Part II.B of the permit. - 12 Limits listed are based on the average effluent hardness of 182 mg/L as CaCO3.
+The receiving water (immediate upstream of the discharge point) shall be tested for hardness at the same time that these metal samples are taken.
+If no receiving water is present at the time of sampling, the effluent must be tested for hardness instead.
+Please see the hardness definition in Appendix A, Part B. Note: When reporting the hardness on the Discharge Monitoring report, enter Code "9" (Conditional Monitoring) for either the effluent or receiving water hardness that was not tested.